First UK flight sending asylum-seekers to Rwanda to go ahead after appeal fails – KION546

 The government insisted the program was aimed at disrupting people-smuggling networks and deterring migrants from making the dangerous sea journey across the Channel to England from France.

-The plan sparked a wave of criticism from charities, religious leaders and international human rights groups, including the United Nations Refugee Agency.
+The plan sparked a wave of criticism from charities, religious leaders and international human rights groups, including the United Nations Refugee Agency (UNHCR).
 A small crowd of protesters gathered in front of the court on Monday.

+UNHCR Commissioner Filippo Grandi condemned the British government’s plan during a press conference in Geneva on Monday.

+“We believe that this is all wrong.
+This is all wrong, this deal.
+For so many different reasons,” he said.

 A separate legal case brought by the charity Asylum Aid is also being considered by the High Court on Monday.
 Asylum Aid is seeking an urgent injunction to halt the flight to allow judicial review of the plan to be heard.